OceanBioME/OceanBioME.jl/README.md

 ```

 ## Running your first model
 As a simple example lets run a Nutrient-Phytoplankton-Zooplankton-Detritus (NPZD) model in a two-dimensional simulation of a buoyancy front.
-This also requires Oceananigans, so we will add that first:
+This example requires Oceananigans, so we install that first:

 ```julia
 using Pkg; Pkg.add("Oceananigans")